 How Do I Become a Data Analyst With No Experience?

-Finally, a well-executed project that you pull off on your own can be a great way to demonstrate your abilities and impress potential hiring managers.
-Pick something that you’re really interested in, ask a question about it, and try to answer that question with data.
-Document your journey and present your findings—beautifully visualized—with a clear explanation of your process, highlighting your technical skills and creativity.
+Don’t stop at the basics.
+An ambitious, well-executed data project that you pull off on your own is a great way to demonstrate your data abilities and impress potential hiring managers hiring when applying for a Data Analyst job.
+Pick a topic that you’re really interested in, ask a question about it, and try to answer that question with data.
+Document your journey and present your findings – beautifully visualized – with a clear explanation of your process, highlighting your technical data skills and creativity.

 Kick-Start Your Data Analyst Career